-- ¶ 19 In a bench trial, the trial court is responsible for determining the credibility of the witnesses, weighing the evidence, resolving conflicts in the evidence, and drawing reasonable inferences from therein.
+¶ 19 In a bench trial, the trial court is responsible for determining the credibility of the witnesses, weighing the evidence, resolving conflicts in the evidence, and drawing reasonable inferences from therein.
 People v.
 Siguenza-Brito, 235 Ill.
 2d 213, 228 (2009).
 We will not reverse a criminal conviction based upon insufficient evidence unless the evidence is so improbable or unsatisfactory that there is reasonable doubt as to defendant's guilt (People v.
-Givens, 237 Ill.
+Givens, 237 III.
 2d 311, 334 (2010)), nor simply because defendant claims that a witness was not credible or that the evidence was contradictory.
-Siguenza-Brito, 235 Ill.
-2d at 228. - ¶20 Here, defendant focuses solely on her conviction of armed robbery under a theory of accountability.
-To prove defendant guilty of armed robbery in this case, the State was required to show that defendants knowingly took Wilson's jacket from his person or presence by the use of force, or by threatening the imminent use of force, while being armed with a knife.
+Siguenza-Brito, 235 III.
+2d at 228.

+¶ 20 In this case, defendant challenges the sufficiency of the evidence to sustain her conviction of armed robbery under a theory of accountability.
+To prove defendant guilty of that offense, the State was required to show that defendants knowingly took Wilson's jacket from his person or presence by the use of force, or by threatening the imminent use of force, while being armed with a knife.
 720 ILCS 5/18-2(a)(1) (West 2008).
 In Illinois, a person is legally accountable for another's conduct when, either before or during the commission of an offense, and with the intent to promote or facilitate its commission, she solicits, aids, abets, agrees or attempts to aid the other person in the planning or commission of that offense.
 720 ILCS 5/5-2(c) (West 2008); People v.
 Fernandez, 2014 IL 115527, ¶ 13.
-To prove that defendant had the intent to promote or facilitate the offense, the

-State may present evidence that either (1) defendant shared the criminal intent of her codefendants, or (2) there was a common criminal design.
+To prove that defendant had the intent to promote or facilitate the offense, the State may present evidence that either (1) defendant shared the criminal intent of her codefendants, or (2) there was a common criminal design.
 Fernandez, 2014 IL 115527, ¶ 13.